 Today is THE day!
 I am so excited that the publication day for A Spark of Light in the US and Canada is finally here.
-I'm thrilled to be on tour and look forward to seeing many of you.
 My hope is that A Spark of Light will inspire you to start difficult conversations and create more understanding about the choices we make.

 Thank you for being the best readers!

-Immortalizing the moment I found out that #ASparkOfLight is debuting at #1 on the New York Times Bestseller list!
+Immortalizing the moment I found out that #ASparkOfLight debuted at #1 on the New York Times Bestseller list!
 Thank you to everyone at Random House and to all my remarkable readers!
 I you!

 Jodi Picoult—one of the most fearless writers of our time—tackles a complicated issue in this gripping and nuanced novel.
 How do we balance the rights of pregnant women with the rights of the unborn they carry?
 What does it mean to be a good parent?
 A Spark of Light will inspire debate, conversation… and, hopefully, understanding.